joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 There will be many objections to stick to using a tool.
 "We have to track defects", "We need to keep track of progress", "I am a Jira admin and would be without a job if you didn't use it".
 I always encourage use of physical cards, and only resort to using a tool at the point that it becomes absolutely necessary, like for a team that might work remotely.
 Physical cards help to keep stories well sized, limit how many can be managed at once, and more importantly should be an invitation for a conversation.
 They cannot contain essays of annotations or wireframe attachments, good - let's have an interaction instead and get that detail from the horses mouth.

+## The user stories are too big

+That's a thing you ask?
+Think about it this way - a sprint, or an iteration, is like a game of Tetris.
+The Tetris board represents the limited time that a team will have, and the pieces can represent the user stories.
+Imagine if in a game of Tetris, all of the blocks that fell from the top were just 1 block pieces.
+The game would be too easy; filling the board up efficiently with little waste would be a breeze.
+But as the Tetris blocks get bigger - say they start coming out as 10 block pieces, well filling the board efficiently becomes challenging if not impossible.

+It is the same with user stories.
+Nice small stories that can be done in a day or two are great for the team to work with efficiently on, and plan for.
+As the stories get larger though, and they start taking multiple days or even weeks, well this makes it almost impossible to plan for.
+Certain people get stuck on the story, it becomes difficult to test, changes may start overlapping and impacting other stories, the list goes on.

+### Symptoms

+Simple really: the team is missing an important meeting called refinement.
+It is natural that the product owner will get feature requests as epics, or "very large stories".
+But these large, "coarse grained" stories need to be refined so that they are ready for the team to work on.

+The product owner may also not be familiar with how to write good user stories; it is something that takes a bit of practise.

+### Fix it!

+As these large, coarse grained stories stories move closer to the top of the backlog, and closer to being worked on, some work needs to be done on them.
+The stories will need to be broken into smaller stories, have acceptance criteria added to them, be sized, and prioritised.
+This type of work is typically done with the team in refinement sessions.

+We would typically run a refinement session for an hour each sprint, so we had a nice backlog of "fine grained" stories for sprint planning.

+The product owner, and the team, may also need some coaching on how to write good stories that abide by the INVEST principles.
+More to come on this later.

+## The unempowered product owner

+The product owner role holds a lot of responsibility.
+And as Spidermans uncle said, with great responsibility comes great power.
+Well actually he said it the other way around, but anyway.

+I have personally seen that having a product owner that is not empowered leads to a lot of problems.
+Miscommunication and the product heading in the wrong direction, delays in decisions, confusion in who actually owns the product, an unstable backlog, a direction-less team.

+### Symptoms

+The product owner may just be a glorified assistant; there is another role like a product manager who is in charge of the product vision, the market direction, collaborating with clients, etc, while the product owner has been left with the scrum team.

+The business may not trust the product owner to make the right decisions, so managers and other higher ups are constantly meddling and overruling decisions.
+Or perhaps the product owner has to jump through management hoops any time he wants to make a decision.

+### Fix it!

+It is important to educate the business on the role of the product owner.
+One of the key benefits of agile development is being able to close the gap between the team and the customers.
+A product owner should be fully empowered to be able to play that role, and not have other managers interfering with this process.

+For a product owner to be effective, they have to also be the ones who own the vision of the product.
+The person who collaborates with the customers and stakeholders, who builds a vision from this interaction, and who keeps tabs on the intended market, will be the best person to make the final decision on what should go into the backlog.
+A properly functioning and trusted product owner will fill this role.

 ## The Product Owner is hardly available

 It's the daily stand up, but Bobs not there.
 Instead he comes around an hour later and asks everyone for another update.